krishnanefx/Scholar_Scraper/README.md

 ---

-# 📐 Statistical Stability

 # Scholar Scraper
 Lightweight tools to generate per-conference participation predictions from historical data and to match predicted authors to a local scholar profiles CSV.
 Includes a Streamlit dashboard for browsing profiles.

-This README only documents facts that are implemented in the repository.
-No performance claims are made here.

 ## What's included

 - Prediction scripts